running-fish/finagle-exploration/README.md

 This POC is the outcome of https://wiki.hq.tni01.com/display/~phivale/Explore+use+of+finagle+http+client

-This is a test-bed for carrying out experiments with finagle basics.
+This is a test-bed for carrying out experiments with finagle zookeeper cluster.

 There are two main classes:
-* HttpClient
+* HttpClient - Connects to a zookeeper cluster using zk client and discovers the service address.
+Disconnects the zk client and closes the client channel on completion.
-* HttpServer
+* HttpServer - Registers with a given zookeeper instance.
+The ip address and port number for the service are published in ZK.

 The HttpServer spins up two finagle services using the HTTP codec.
 These echo a request, emitting messages periodically to stdout.